Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Real-time processing: Example sequential change-point detection

-Advances in TEM technology have enabled new paradigms for sequential and real-time data collection, and thus {\it in-situ} processing of the real-time collected data to detect emerging features become a highly desired property for the new TEM system.
-Currently, the data are captured in real-time but analyzed off-line, limiting the experimenter's ability to explore in detail regions of interest while at the microscope.
+Advances in TEM technology have enabled new paradigms for sequential and real-time data collection, and thus {\it in-situ} processing of the real-time collected data to detect emerging features becomes a highly desired property for the new TEM system.
+Currently, the data are captured in real-time but analyzed offline, limiting the experimenter's ability to explore in detail regions of interest while at the microscope.

-Sequential change-point detection that can be adaptive to data can revolutionize this process.
+Real-time processing streaming data include a wide range of signal processing techniques (see, e.g., a tutorial in \cite{liu2014survey}).
+There are new challenges and opportunities provided by the new TEM instruments to perform in-situ and/or sequential data acquisitions \cite{taheri2016current}.
+For instance, when sequential acquisitions are performed, computational imaging problems include registration, drift mitigation, superresolution, deblurring, and particle tracking.
+To date, there is limited development in signal processing techniques as described above for in-situ TEM.

+Here, we focus on a specific real-time processing technique: online change detection as an illustration.
+Sequential change detection is an important technique for in-situ TEM as it provides automatic and unsupervised labeling of the data.
 The signal detection task in TEM has two characteristics.
-First, each observation is a very high-dimensional vector, so we need to develop an algorithm that can handle a large amount of data sequentially.
+First, each observation is a very high-dimensional vector, so we need to develop an algorithm that can sequentially handle a large amount of data.
 Second, the change is \textit{sparse} in the sense that among all the parameters, only a small proportion of the changes after the unknown change-point.
-Sequential adaptive change detection method for {\it in-situ} TEM signal detection has been developed in \cite{cao2018sequential, caozhu2018sequential} based on advances in statistical sequential (real-time) change-point detection.
+Sequential adaptive change detection method for {\it in-situ} TEM signal detection has been developed in \cite{cao2018sequential, caozhu2018sequential} based on advances in statistical sequential (real-time) change-point detection (see a general survey \cite{xie2021sequential}).
 The algorithm is developed by assuming Gaussian observations and the signal being a sparse mean shift.
-The method can precisely control false alarms and can be computed recursively, thus automating the detection in real-time.
+The method can precisely control false alarms and be computed recursively, thus automating the detection in real-time.

-In this section, we present our two sequential adaptive detection algorithms that can be used to process images in real-time and detect change-points which mark the appearance of salient features in the videos.
+In this section, we present our two sequential adaptive detection algorithms that can process images in real-time and detect change points that mark the appearance of salient features in the videos.